adamdecaf/docs/docs/paygate/index.md

-[Moov's PayGate project](https://github.com/moov-io/paygate) provides an HTTP REST endpoint for submitting and receiving ACH payments and builds upon a suite of services offered by Moov, including [ACH](https://github.com/moov-io/ach), [Watchman](https://github.com/moov-io/watchman), and [FED](https://github.com/moov-io/fed).
-Each of these services must be running and reachable by PayGate.
+[Moov's PayGate project](https://github.com/moov-io/paygate) provides an HTTP REST endpoint for submitting and receiving ACH payments and builds upon a suite of services offered by Moov, including [ACH](https://github.com/moov-io/ach), [Customers](https://github.com/moov-io/customers), [FED](https://github.com/moov-io/fed), and [Watchman](https://github.com/moov-io/watchman).
 We provide several examples of setting up a complete installation using [Docker Compose](https://docs.docker.com/compose/), Kubernetes, or directly using the provided binaries.

-**Note**: This documentation is for the v0.7.x series of PayGate.
-Please use the [latest release](https://github.com/moov-io/paygate/releases/v0.7.3) (v0.7.3) of that series or [use that branch](https://github.com/moov-io/paygate/tree/release-v0.7) if you're building from source.
+**Note**: This documentation is for the v0.8.x series of PayGate.

+## Running PayGate

-### Running PayGate locally using Docker Compose (Quickest)
+### Docker Compose (Quickest)

 PayGate can be quickly ran using the provided [Docker Compose file](https://github.com/moov-io/paygate/blob/master/docker-compose.yml).
 Ensur you have [installed Docker Compose](https://docs.docker.com/compose/install/) for your platform